 - Eviction Residence – 911 address, complete description of residence containing apartment number, i.e., if apartment house, specify on warrant: apartment A, downstairs, upstairs, right, left, straight ahead, etc.

 EVICTION NOTICE SERVED

-The Sheriff’s Civil Division will proceed by serving the Warrant of Eviction / Notice of Eviction at least seventy-two (72) hours prior to the eviction (Excluding holidays and weekends) (unless otherwise authorized by a Judge).
+The Sheriff’s Civil Division will proceed by serving the Warrant of Eviction / Notice of Eviction at least 14 days prior to the eviction (unless otherwise authorized by a Judge).

 - If the eviction is for a mobile home a 30-day or 90-day notice may be used.
 The length of the notice period must appear on the face of the warrant.

 - Do not anticipate anything.
 You will be contacted.
 We will provide you with the date, and time of the eviction.